 SITA may request the implementation of Interim Services to provide connectivity:

 prior to the implementation of the Final Service.
-SITA recognises that the implementation of the BB Services at the Sites listed in Annexure C, or new BB Services, requested via the Service Request Management process described in section D.10.2 may require lengthy lead times to deliver.
+SITA recognises that the implementation of the BB Services at the Sites listed in Annexure C, or new BB Services requested via the Service Request Management process described in section D.10.2, may require lengthy lead times to deliver.
 Interim Services must be replaced by the Final Services.

 to Sites where events of Force Majeure have disrupted the Final Services.
 Under these events, no billing will be accepted for the Final Services.
 The Interim Services must be replaced by the Final Services within 60 (Sixty) Calendar Days (or other such period approved by SITA) after the event of Force Majeure has come to an end.
 Failure to revert from the Interim Service to the Final Service after 60 days (or other such period approved by SITA) will be deemed a Link Availability failure and Service Credits will accrue as per section D.12